archieyates/Autosplitters/readme.md

 - RTA timing for DLC
 - Final Present and individual screen split support for Surprise Party
 - Final Star, key area, and boss splits for DLC
-- Autostart for Any%, 100%, and Surprise Party
+- Autostart for Surprise Party

 ### Supported Versions
 - 3.0